-The Programme Director works closely with the Deputy Dean of Taught Programmes and the School of Business and Management Teaching and Learning committee.
+The team of Programme Directors work closely with the Deputy Dean of Taught Programmes and the School of Business and Management Teaching and Learning committee.
 As a result any issues are identified earlier for remedy.
 For example, issues may be citied by students or the external examiner and meetings held monthly.